 Quick and easy – with no need to fry.
 This recipe is quick to measure, mix, bake, and coat with cinnamon sugar.
 The recipe will take about an hour to make from start to finish.
 Perfect for breakfast, an afternoon snack, or for unexpected guests that stop by.

 As with all baking recipes I recommend you weigh the ingredients for the Cider Mill Donut Muffins.
 Weighing ensures you have a consistent dough each and every time.
-As a baker we are always striving to remove any variables from the process of baking.
+As bakers, we are always striving to remove any variables from the process of baking.

 - Measuring Cup & Spoon/Electronic Baker’s Scale